benatlh/-benatlh-s-greenhouse-open-control-and-display/README.md

 # Greenhouse Open Control And Display
 The purpose of the programm is to control greenhouse with raspberry pi pico w + dataloggin.
 The way to archieve it in the most energy efficient and affordable possible.
-The purpose of the greenhouse is to make vegetables and to warm the house during the intermediate seasons cause it is a lean to type greenhouse.
+The purpose of the greenhouse is to make vegetables and to warm the house during the intermediate seasons cause it is a lean type greenhouse.
 The greenhouse is equiped with:

 - roof windows
 - retractable awning